abernier/uptodeps/README.md

 if (!uptodeps(target, entrypoint)) {
   console.log('At least one dependency is newer.')
 } else {
-  console.log('File is newer than all its dependencies.')
+  console.log('Target file is newer than all dependencies.')
 }
 ```